rastersoft/autovala/wiki/Using-Autovala.md

 These commands can be called from any of the folders or subfolders of the project, because it will search for the first *.avprj* file located in the current folder or upstream.

+You can also use the Gedit plugin.
+With it, an *Autovala* entry will be added to the menu, with the following options:

+ * Open project file: this option will open the project file (*.avprj*) for the currently active source file.
+ * Update project: is the same than *autovala update*